javaparser/javaparser/readme.md

-# Java Parser and Abstract Syntax Tree for Java 8.
+# Java Parser and Abstract Syntax Tree.

 This package contains a Java 1.8 Parser with AST generation and visitor support.

 The AST records the source code structure, javadoc and comments.
+It is also possible to change the AST nodes or create new ones to modify the source code.

 [![Build Status](https://drone.io/github.com/javaparser/javaparser/status.png)](https://drone.io/github.com/javaparser/javaparser/latest)

-## Use JavaParser in my Maven-based project
+## Features

+*   Light weight
+*   Performant
+*   Easy to use
+*   Modifiable AST
+*   Create AST from scratch
+*   Support of comments

+## Dependency Management

+The project binaries are available in Maven Central.
+Just add the following to your maven configuration or taylor to your own dependency management system.

 Current 1.8 Release
 ```xml